 FIREWORKS & DOGS – The “PETRIFIED” Guide

 P… PREPARE – If you can only get one thing ready for your dog, it’s definitely their “safe haven”.
 Make a cosy, padded den and, long before the fireworks, randomly fill it with yummy things to encourage your pup to keep checking it out.
 If your pup already has their own safe haven, such as under a bed, then improve it by draping bedding over the sides and placing something soft to lie on.
 You can even tie a tasty stuffed KONG in the space so they learn to settle down there.
+Also choose a location where the dog already likes to settle and is away from footfall and doorways.
+A quiet corner in the sitting room or kitchen is best or even beside the sofa so they are near to you - pop a piece of wood on the top and you have a side-table.

 F… FREE access always to their safe haven, wherever that is.
 If that is under the bed upstairs then make sure the doors are all open to get there, particularly when you’re not home.